fonnesbeck/Koenigsberg_Bayes/README.md

 ## Installation Guide

+**Judy: You have already installed this, so you can skip this section.**

 ### Step 1: Install Pixi Package Manager

 Pixi is a modern package manager that handles all Python dependencies automatically.